ccjmne/blog/content/posts/everything-is-a-file.md

 +++
-title = 'Everything is a file (descriptor)' date = 2025-08-18 description = "Becoming one with the pipes, the Mario way" draft = true taxonomies.tags = ['all', 'cli', 'posix']
+title = 'Everything is a file (descriptor)' date = 2025-08-18 description = 'Becoming one with the pipes, the Mario way' draft = true taxonomies.tags = ['all', 'cli', 'posix']
 +++